Gaboytes/Business-360/README.md

 - DAX studio (for optimizing the report)
 - Project charter file

-## PowerBI techniques Learnt
+## PowerBI techniques used

-- What are all the questions should be asked before staring the project
-- Creating calculated columns
+- Stakeholder Feedback Implementation
+- Dashboard designing principles
+- Power Query (Basic and Advanced Operations)
-- creating measure using DAX language
+- Basic and complex DAX formulas
-- Data modeling
+- Data modeling involving 10+ tables
 - Using Bookmarks to switch between two visuals
 - Page navigation with buttons
-- Using divide function to prevent zero division errors
-- creating date table using m language
+- Creating date table using m language
 - Dynamic titles based on the applied filters
 - Using KPI indicators
 - Conditional formatting the values in visuals using icons or background color
 - Data validation techniques
-- PowerBi services
-- Publishing reports to PowerBi services
+- Deploying in Power BI service
 - Setting up personal gateway to set up the auto refresh of data
-- PowerBi App creation
+- PowerBI App creation
 - Collaboration, workspace, access permissions in PowerBi services
-- And more 😅
+- Sales, Marketing, Finance & Supply Chain metrics
+- Basic queries in MySQL and loading data from MySQL database to power BI.
+-  Data Validation using Excel.

 ## Business related terms